aarthificial/reanimation/README.md

 <br>
 I'm releasing it due to a lot of requests I got under my devlog, not because I'm trying to popularize it or something.

+## Graph View
+Open the Reanimator Graph View from the Window->Reanimator->Reanimator Graph and select a root node to get it displayed.